-It is a great opportunity to get involved in an interdisciplinary initiative geared toward global public health.
-It will also provide you with experience working with international students and supervisors from our partner institutions in India and Germany.
+It is a great opportunity to get involved in an interdisciplinary initiative that's geared toward global public health.
+It will also provide you with experience working with students and supervisors from our international partner institutions.

 Please submit a PDF that includes the following items:

 Students will be selected based on their:

 Using this collaborative/interdisciplinary approach to learning, the students will learn about the present and future challenges of global health issues.
 They will also be able to:

 Students will not only gain access to such outstanding mentors and lab environments, but they will also be trained in some of Canada’s best research facilities such as:

 Our integrated training program with its opportunities for mobility, internships and summer school will be used to link international scholars and practitioners.
 In turn, they will work together and identify inter-disciplinary research questions for the program's students.Career Possibilities

 Many graduates of the ITraP program will assume leadership or leadership-track positions in industry and government.
 Other students who are following doctoral and postdoctoral training may be based in basic or applied infectious disease research laboratories.

 Government agencies, industry and academia urgently need highly qualified personnel (HQP) who are equipped with a understanding of infectious diseases and food safety but can also develop more effective strategies of disease prevention, management and control.

 The program's multi-disciplinary training — combined with the exposure to the work environment in the public sector and industry — will prepare our trainees to fill these required positions.